 Glucagon is actually less associated with emotional stress but does play a role during physical stress when you’ve gone too long without a meal or when you experience a severe low blood sugar.

 “The release of glucagon is stimulated by low blood glucose, protein-rich meals, and adrenaline (another important hormone for combating low glucose).
-The release of glucagon is prevented by raised blood glucose and carbohydrate in meals, detected by cells in the pancreas,” explains Your Hormones.
+The release of glucagon is prevented by raised blood glucose and carbohydrate in meals, detected by cells in the pancreas,” explains this study.

 During a severe low blood sugar…